-Subassemble the O-ring into the groove in the stationary seat and press this subassembly into the intermediate bore until it seats squarely against the shoulder.
+Subassemble the O-ring onto the stationary seat and press this subassembly into the intermediate bore until it seats squarely against the shoulder.
 Slide the assembled intermediate and stationary seat over the shaft and secure the intermediate to the engine with the hardware (5 and 6).
 When installing the intermediate, use caution not to damage the stationary seat on the shaft threads.

-If the intermediate was not separated from the engine during disassembly, subassemble the O-ring into the stationary seat and use a piece of plastic tubing to press the seat into the intermediate bore until fully seated.
-The O.D. of the tubing should be approximately the same as the O.D. of the seal spring.
+If the intermediate was not separated from the en-

+gine during disassembly, subassemble the O-ring into the stationary seat and use a piece of plastic pipe to press the seat into the intermediate bore until fully seated.
+The O.D. of the pipe should be approximately the same as the O.D. of the seal spring.

-Lubricate the shaft sleeve with light oil, then slide the rotating portion of the seal (consisting of the rotating element, bellows and retainer) onto the lubricated shaft sleeve until the face of the rotating element is just flush with the chamfered end of the sleeve.
+Subassemble the rotating element into the retainer and bellows, then slide this subassembly onto the shaft sleeve until the face of the rotating element is iust flush with the chamfered end of the sleeve.

-Slide the sub-assembled sleeve and rotating portion of the seal onto the shaft until the seal faces contact.
+Slide the sleeve and rotating portion of the seal onto the shaft until the seal faces contact.
 Continue to push the sleeve through the seal until the chamfered end seats firmly against the shaft shoulder.

-Install the seal spring and spring centering washer (12).
+Install the seal spring and spring centering washer (11).

-Impeller Installation And Adjustment
+Impeller Installation And Adjustment (Figure 2)

 Inspect the impeller, and replace it if cracked or badly worn.
-Install the same thickness of impeller shims (13) as previously removed, and screw the impeller onto the shaft until tight.
+Install the same thickness of impeller shims (12) as previously removed, and screw the impeller onto the shaft until tight.

-A clearance of .010 to .020 inch (0,25 to 0,51 mm) between the impeller and the intermediate is recommended for maximum pump efficiency.
+A clearance of .010 to .020 inch (0,25 to 0,51 mm) between the impeller and the intermediate is necessary for maximum pump efficiency.
 Measure this clearance and add or remove impeller shims until the proper clearance is obtained.